Rain or Shine (TV series)

 Rain or Shine is a 2017 South Korean television series starring Lee Jun-ho and Won Jin-ah, with Lee Ki-woo and Kang Han-na.
-It is about people's love, hope, and dreams despite their painful past.
+The series is about people's love, hope, and dreams despite their painful past.
 It aired on JTBC from December 11, 2017 to January 30, 2018, every Monday and Tuesday at 23:00 (KST).
+The story of the series was based on the Sampoong Department Store collapse incident event in 1995.

 Synopsis

 The story of two individuals who lost their loved ones in a tragic accident and try to carry on with their lives as if they are not in pain.
 Throughout that time, they slowly fall in love.

+Due to the series was based on the 1995 Sampoong Department Store collapse, several events about this incident were mentioned, such as the scenes about Space S Mall collapse incident in 2005 during early episodes, as well as the Biotown and the memorial park that located on the former site of the Space S Mall in the final episode were references to Acrovista and the memorial in the Maeheon Citizen's Forest.